jpmacdonald/apl/docs/maintainer_guide.md

 ## Adding a New Package

-Use the `add` command with the GitHub repository path.
+Use the `add` command with the GitHub repository path in `owner/repo` format.

 ```bash
 cargo run --release --bin apl-pkg -- add owner/repo
 ```

-`apl-pkg` will:
+The `add` command performs the following steps:
-1. Fetch the latest release from GitHub.
+1. Fetches the latest release metadata from the GitHub API.
-2. Search for the best macOS ARM64 asset (supporting 15+ naming patterns and raw binaries).
+2. Identifies the most compatible macOS ARM64 asset (supporting 15+ naming conventions and raw binaries).
-3. Download and calculate the BLAKE3 hash.
+3. Downloads the asset and calculates its BLAKE3 hash.
-4. Scaffold a `packages/<repo>.toml` file.
+4. Generates a standard package definition in `packages/<repo>.toml`.

 ## Updating the Registry

-To check for updates for all packages and regenerate the index:
+To check for newer versions of all tracked packages and regenerate the index in a single operation:

 ```bash
 cargo run --release --bin apl-pkg -- update
 ```

-To update a specific package only:
+To update a specific package:

 ```bash
 cargo run --release --bin apl-pkg -- update --package <name>